All posts

 Verdict

-Artha is excellent for creators and community builders who want to test a job board concept without financial risk.
-The free Starter plan is one of the most generous in the market.
+Artha suits creators who want to test a job board concept at zero cost.
+The free Starter plan is generous, though limitations emerge as you scale beyond the free tier.

 9. Getro